-If you look at the application page for any of Citi’s ThankYou earning cards, you’ll find this language:
+If you look at the application page for any of Citi’s ThankYou earning cards (with the exception of the Citi Custom Cash Card – see below!), you’ll find this language:

 Bonus ThankYou® Points are not available if you received a new cardmember bonus for Citi Rewards+℠, Citi ThankYou® Preferred, Citi ThankYou®Premier/Citi Premier℠ or Citi Prestige®, or if you have closed any of these accounts, in the past 24 months.

 So if you are looking at ANY of the above cards and have or recently had any of the above cards, you’ll really need to think about how to play it.

 Let’s say you opened a Rewards+ card 20 months ago and now think a Premier card, with a 60,000 point bonus, sounds enticing.
 You’ll need to wait 4 months.